anon-cscw2018-author1/bots-paper-repo/README.md

 # bots-paper-repo
-Repo for paper in submission to CSCW 2018
+Anonymous repo for paper in submission to CSCW 2018.